PlumpMath/coio/README.md

 coio
 ====

-Asynchronous IO implementation using coroutine on Linux platform.
+Asynchronous IO implementation using coroutine on Linux.